roncr/d3-tooltip-box/README.md

 ### Basic

 The basic usage consists on creating a tooltip instance and them binding the tooltip to a SVG node(s).
-In order to create a new tooltip instance use `d3TooltipBox.tooltip()` then you can use the method `.data(...)` in order to define a data accessor (see more details below).
+In order to create a new tooltip instance use `d3TooltipBox.tooltip()` then you can use the method `.data(...)` in order to define a data accessor.
 The default template needs an object with the property `value` as output.

 Once the initial configuration is completed, you can bind the tooltip to an SVG node by doing `.call(tooltip.bind())`.
+Check the [API Reference](#api-reference) for more.

 Example: